 The Tesla Model X may be aging, but it still provides superb performance from its dual motor setup.
 At 4.4 seconds to 60 mph, the all-wheel-drive EV is one of the quickest SUVs on the market, even in Standard Range guise.
 Your choice of trim levels includes the 496-hp Standard Range model or the 670-hp 'Model X'.

-The upgraded interior features a horizontal 17-inch touchscreen, a 12.3-inch digital gauge cluster, and an eight-inch screen for second-row occupants.
+Inside, the X features a horizontal 17-inch touchscreen, a 12.3-inch digital gauge cluster, and an eight-inch screen for second-row occupants.
 Other features include heated seats, tri-zone climate control, wireless device charging, a panoramic windshield, and ambient lighting.
 An inherently safe vehicle, the Model X boasts safety equipment like blind-spot monitoring, lane-keep assist, and a rearview camera.
 It can be optionally specified to seat six or seven occupants, and enhanced Autopilot is an optional, albeit pricey, extra.

-While there aren't too many packages or accessories to choose from, you can spec 22-inch wheels that cost $5,500.
+While there aren't any packages or accessories to choose from, you can spec 22-inch wheels that cost $5,500.
 A seven-seat layout costs $3,500 while a six-seat layout with captain's chairs costs $6,500.
-The most notable feature is of course the Self-Driving suite with semi-autonomous highway driving, automatic lane changes, and an automatic parking and summoning function.
+The most notable optional extra is the Full Self-Driving suite with semi-autonomous highway driving, automatic lane changes, and an automatic parking and summoning function.
 It also comes with traffic light and stop sign control.
 This costs $15,000.
 A cheaper version of this, Enhanced Autopilot, goes for $6,000 and adds autopilot, automatic lane change, autopark, summon, and smart summon only.